evenchange4/reacthtmlpack/docs/Getting Started.md

 #### Notice

 * Unlike webpack config, `chunkName` is always required for explicity.
-* The filepath in `chunkFilepath` should be relative to your [webpack context](http://webpack.github.io/docs/configuration.html#context).
-To reduce debugging time, you should set the `context` property in the webpack config file.

 ### 3 - Setting up Webpack Config File